ophian/ophian.github.io/_posts/2018-04-19-Serendipity-Styx-2.5-beta1-released.md

 last_modified_at: 2018-11-06T13:33:00+00:00
 ---

-N° 2018/1 - The 2.5-beta1 release is ready for attention!
+NÂ° 2018/1 - The 2.5-beta1 release is ready for attention!
 Check the [ChangeLog](https://github.com/ophian/styx/blob/2.5-beta1/docs/NEWS) for details!
 Styx should now be PHP 7.2.x ready and requires PHP from 5.5+!

 ## Styx 2.5-beta1 runs (...some highlights)